 APPLY FOR A LICENSE

 Florida law requires owners of new public food service or lodging establishments, and new owners of existing establishments, to obtain a license from the division before commencing operation.
 Some general information regarding licensing is available from our forms page.
 For more information about specific types of licenses, see our Licensing Guides webpage.
-For information about what other agencies regulate food service establishments in Florida see our food service jurisdiction page.

 DIVISION OF HOTELS AND RESTAURANTS REQUIREMENTS